mongoosechen/interpretive-dynamics/articles/01-high-influence-dual-outcomes.md

 ## 2. Early Benefits, Delayed Costs
 A recurring pattern in high-influence ideas is temporal asymmetry:

-- **Early phase:**
+- **Early phase**
   - clarity
   - problem-solving power
   - visible gains

-- **Later phase:**
+- **Later phase**
   - misapplication
   - rigidity
   - systemic side effects

 The early benefits are usually credited to the idea itself.
 The later harms are typically attributed to misuse, bad actors, or external conditions.